argonautproject/questionnaire/source/pages/static.md

 Each assessment tool (i.e., set of questions and answer choices) is created once as FHIR Questionnaires and centrally stored in an “Assessment Bank” which can be accessed by the provider EHRS.
 The provider can then render the form for the end user to complete.
 The form responses are captured and processed by the provider EHRS and can be stored using the QuestionnaireResponse in an "Answer Bank and subsequently retrieved by the providers for review.
 Although out of scope for this guide, these results can be aggregated and shared within or across systems.

 These basic workflow steps and API are detailed below.
 This guidance covers more basic scenarios, but can be scaled up towards more complex scenarios ( for example, see [Structured Data Capture Initiative]).
+Note that the search guidance below is applicable for both Static and *completed* Adaptive forms.

 ## Example Scenario